Drabc/Url-Shortener/README.md

 ### Backend

 - Add Auth
+- Updates:
+  - Remove isPersisted from domain (should not have that semantic)
+  - replace base entity with identifiable interface.
+  - Remove short service in favor of use cases.
 - Separate persistence into anon (redis, fs) vs auth (mongo, postgres).
 Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
 - Rate limits anonymous vs account
 - Add integration tests